-Income taxes represented 28.2 percent of income before taxes in 2006, compared to 28.4 percent in 2005.
-The decrease in income taxes in 2006 is mainly related to a corporate tax rate reduction in the Netherlands.
+Income taxes represented 27.9 percent of income before taxes in 2006, compared to 27.7 percent in 2005.
+The increase in income taxes in 2006 is mainly related to the abolition of corporate income tax deduction available for costs relating to share based payments in the Netherlands, partially offset by a corporate tax rate reduction in the Netherlands.